vega/vega-lite/site/tutorials/weather.md

 }
 </div>

 And yes, this chart shows that it is in fact increasing.
 You can observe a similar change for the minimum daily temperatures.
-Talking about minimum and maximum temperatures, you might wonder how the variability of the temperatures changes throughout the year.
+Considering minimum and maximum temperatures, you might wonder how the variability of the temperatures changes throughout the year.
 For this, we have to add a computation to derive a new field.

 ```json
 "transform": {